OHDSI/DatabaseConnector/cran-comments.md

-This update includes 1 changes and 3 bugfixes (see NEWS.md)
+This update includes 1 bugfix (see NEWS.md)

 ---